uptane/uptane-standard/uptane-standard.md

 1. Send metadata to secondaries ({{send_metadata_primary}})
 1. Send images to secondaries ({{send_images_primary}})

 #### Construct and send vehicle version manifest {#construct_manifest_primary}

 The primary SHALL build a *vehicle version manifest* as described in {{vehicle_version_manifest}}.

 Once it has the complete manifest built, it MAY send the manifest to the director repository.
 However, it is not strictly required that the primary send the manifest until step three.

 Secondaries MAY send their version report at any time, so that it is stored on the primary already when it wishes to check for updates.
-Alternatively, the Primary MAY request a version report from each secondary at the time of the update check.
+Alternatively, the primary MAY request a version report from each secondary at the time of the update check.

 #### Download and check current time {#check_time_primary}